Malabarba/latex-extra/README.md

 latex-extra
 =======

 Defines extra commands and keys for LaTeX-mode.
+To activate, install from melpa and call

+    (eval-after-load 'latex '(latex/setup-keybinds))

-The additions fall into the following three categories:
+The additions of this package fall into the following three
+categories:

 ## 1-Key Compilation ##